Read her interview here.

 I didn’t plan this path; it totally happened by accident! 😂

 It was only back in February 2019 that I received a fully-funded scholarship to attend a 16-week intensive Software Engineering Bootcamp at Makers.
-I was a career switcher, having at the time spent over 4 years in sustainability and business consulting roles.
+As a career switcher, having spent over 4 years in sustainability and business consulting roles, I found that 6 Ways YOU Can Help Make Tech More Diverse and Inclusive was crucial in understanding how to navigate my new path effectively.

 I have since been exposed to full-stack Software Engineering and DevOps practices from a range of roles and industries such as investment management, e-commerce and tech education.